Evergrande risks first local bond default as delay rejected

-HONG KONG (BLOOMBERG) - China Evergrande Group suffered its first rejection from local creditors to extend a bond payment, a development that may result in a landmark onshore default and encourage investors to take a tougher stance against other developers battered by the nation's property debt crisis.
+HONG KONG • China Evergrande Group has suffered its first rejection from local creditors to extend a bond payment, a development that may result in a landmark onshore default and encourage investors to take a tougher stance against other developers hit by the nation's property debt crisis.

 The company had held a meeting last week to seek creditor approval, but more than 90 per cent of the voting holders rejected the proposed extension.